 - Contact the police department if you feel threatened and feel genuine safety concerns.

-- Check to see if the contractor is licensed and if so, file a complaint with the State licensing agency.
-This may be helpful in mediating a solution.
+- Check to see if the contractor is licensed and, if so, file a complaint with the State licensing agency.
+This may help mediate a solution.

 Contact a Reputable Attorney

 In conclusion, call Massey and Duffy if you feel like a contractor has bullied you.
 A free consultation will allow you to know what your rights are.
 Your options will be discussed in how to handle a bullying contractor or perhaps dealing with a mechanic’s lien.
 We can assist you with making sure a contractor does not bully you, does not take advantage of you, and does what he promises to do.